KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 <img src = "Add_Device_Blutooth.JPG" width = "375"/>

 7. Go back to the desktop application.
-It should display he  message "Your headset is connected".
+It should display the  message "Your headset is connected".

 ![Connected headset]()